BestTimesToVisit.com Logo

 culture

 Canadians are generally polite and reserved.
 Saying 'please' and 'thank you' goes a long way.
-Also, tipping is customary in restaurants (15-20%), bars, and taxis.
-Don't be afraid to strike up conversations with locals; many Torontonians are happy to share their city's hidden gems.
+Tipping is customary in restaurants (15-20%), bars, and taxis.
+Don't be afraid to strike up conversations with locals – Torontonians are friendly and happy to share recommendations.

 food